-Human Resource Management, BBA
+Human Resource Management, Bachelor of Business Administration

 Human resource managers are responsible for attracting, motivating, and retaining qualified employees and matching them to the right jobs.
 Coordinating a team of specialists, they oversee employee recruiting and hiring, establish compensation guidelines, and help limit job turnover, often in concert with hiring managers and other key organizational stakeholders.
 They also help employees improve their skills and productivity through training and development opportunities.